Top 10 best large SUVs 2021

 Here’s our top 10 list of the best large SUVs on the market today.

-A 2.2-litre diesel has plenty of urge for overtaking and can manage a claimed 42mpg – not bad for such a big car.
+A 2.2-litre diesel has plenty of urge for overtaking and can manage around 42mpg – this is an impressive figure for such a big car.
 There are new hybrid and plug-in hybrid models, too, and the latter should definitely prove more economical if you keep the battery topped up.
-All models are well equipped and great value-for-money, plus the Sorento comes with a brilliant seven-year/100,000-mile warranty.
+All models are well equipped and great value-for-money, plus the Sorento comes with Kia’s brilliant seven-year/100,000-mile warranty.
 While it doesn’t have the polish of its luxurious European counterparts, the Sorento is loved by owners – it came first out of all the cars rated in our 2020 Driver Power satisfaction survey.

-An all-new Land Rover Discovery had been a long time coming, but it was worth the wait.
-It’s made a shift even further upmarket this time, and as such it’s a desirable family SUV.
-It also marks a big leap in terms of technology, and it’s much lighter than before thanks to advanced manufacturing techniques.
+The latest generation Land Rover Discovery had been a long time coming but it was worth the wait.
+It made a shift even further upmarket and, as a result, it’s become a very desirable family SUV.
+It also marked a big leap in terms of technology, and it’s much lighter than before thanks to advanced manufacturing techniques.
 It’s still huge, with even more room inside for seven occupants.
 Even when every seat is taken, there’s 258 litres of space in the boot for shopping.

-A new 2.0-litre diesel engine will be popular with company-car drivers, and gets the Discovery from 0-62mph in a respectable 8.3 seconds, despite its 43mpg fuel economy.
+The 2.0-litre diesel engine will be popular with company-car drivers and gets the Discovery from 0-62mph in a respectable 8.3 seconds, despite its average 43mpg fuel economy.
 Larger 3.0-litre engines are available, too, and the Land Rover still promises unrivalled off-road ability.
 While most families are likely to stay on the tarmac, its towing ability and five-star Euro NCAP safety rating are sure to appeal.